Since, non è tutto rose e fiori — literally: it’s not all roses and flowers.

 Why learn Italian?

-First of all, it’s always good to learn a new language.
+First of all, it’s always good to learn another language.

 It gives you the beautiful gift of being able to understand and speak with more people.
 And this means you’ll be able to understand other cultures.